First Nations Child and Family Services

 - Saskatchewan: Ministry of Social Services

-- Ontario: Ministry of Children and Youth Services
+- Ontario: Ministry of Children, Community and Social Services

 - New Brunswick: Ministry of Social Development

-- Newfoundland and Labrador: Department of Child, Youth and Family Services
+- Newfoundland and Labrador: Department of Children, Seniors and Social Development

 - Nova Scotia: Ministry of Child, Youth & Family Supports

-- Prince Edward Island: Ministry of Family and Human Services
+- Prince Edward Island: Department of Family and Human Services

 Audits and evaluations